Optimal Driver Launch Angle Tips

 Hit Up, Don't Lean Back

-One thin worth adding here is that whilst you are looking to hit up on the ball with a driver in hand, you shouldn't be leaning back through impact.
-Getting your dynamic weight distribution wrong will cause a range of issues - notable poor strikes and possible slices.
+One other thing that is worth adding here is whilst you are looking to hit up on the ball with a driver in hand, you shouldn't be leaning back through impact.
+Getting your dynamic weight distribution wrong will cause a range of issues - notably poor strikes and a possible slice.

 As long as the ball position is forward in your stance, you shouldn't need to alter your weight distribution to find an upward strike.
 You should feel your weight loading onto your back foot at the top of the backswing and then driving through towards the target through impact.
 This will deliver the ideal blend of launch and speed.